alvinyuen/lolanalytics/README.md

 Given limitations of the API calls, I used node-cron as a scheduler to collect challenger player stats at fixed time intervals.

-Backend: Node, Express, Sequelize, ElasticSearch Frontend - React, Redux, React HighCharts
+Backend: Node, Express, Sequelize, ElasticSearch

+Frontend: - React, Redux, React HighCharts